-On October 21, Shelly Roanhorse, former treasurer of American Federation of Government Employees Local 3601, pleaded guilty in U.S. District Court for the Northern District of Oklahoma to one count of making false statement in the records of the Claremore (Rogers County), Okla.-based union.
-She had been indicted in September.
-AFGE Local 3601 represents employees at the federal government’s Indian Hospital in Claremore.
-The indictment and guilty plea follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On January 17, Kristie McClarren, former financial secretary of United Auto Workers Local 3061, pleaded guilty in U.S. District Court for the Northern District of Ohio to one count of embezzling funds in the sum of $152,639 from the Crestline (near Mansfield), Ohio-based union.
+She had been charged in December.
+The local represents employees at the Pittsburgh Glass Works plant in nearby Shelby.
+The charge and guilty plea follow a joint probe by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡